THE NEW. RETRO. MODERN.

 Laura Whatalodov

 Note: It wouldn’t surprise us if the above story were true; alas Pineapple Man is alive and well on the packaging of Allen’s Pineapple Lollies.
-Strangely, Red Skins and Chicos are also still available in shops, despite the hype of their names being changed…
+Strangely, some Red Skins and Chicos are also still available in shops, despite the hype of their names being changed…